 To further examine such possibility, Table 2 compiles the fixed-effect results of the full linear mixed-effects models for the acoustic properties, where the discourse functions7 are the predictors.
-We find that both types of discourse functions show the most significance on Pitch, which corresponds to the reviewed works in Sec.
+We find that Pitch shows the most significance when predicting both discourse functions, which corresponds to the previous works introduced in Sec.
 2.2.
-Yet, only certain types of Meaning show correlation with Duration and F2; not to mention the other three acoustic properties (i.e., F1, F3, and Nasality) which do not show any statistical significance.
+Yet, Duration and F2 are only capable of predicting certain types of Meaning and without any overlap.

+Not to mention the other three acoustic properties (i.e., F1, F3, and Nasality) which did not show any statistical significance.